jenkinsci/report-jtreg-plugin/README.md

 The imitations are clear from shared settings with all pros and cons and quite clumsy comparsion of exact jobs (w/b lists) and impossible comparsion between jobs.

 ## Diff cli tool
-To workaround limitations, and add possibility to post-process results, the hpi and jars contains main class of ``` io.jenkins.plugins.report.jtreg.main.diff.CompareBuilds``` whcih allows (based on the director with yor jobs) to comapre or list practically anything.
+To workaround limitations, and add possibility to post-process results, the hpi and jars contains main class of ``` io.jenkins.plugins.report.jtreg.main.list.CompareBuilds``` whcih allows (based on the director with yor jobs) to comapre or list practically anything.
 The launcher can look like:
 ```
 set -x
 set -e